 - The maximum length of time that the retired password should be considered valid.
 By default, this is set to one day.

-The PingDirectory server also provides support for two
+The PingDirectory Server also provides support

-only allowed if the
+control is only allowed if the

-password-retirement-behavior property includes a
+includes a value of

 retire-on-request-with-control.
-The purge password request
+The purge password

 See the config/sample-dsconfig-batch-files/enable-retired-passwords.dsconfig batch file for more information about configuring password retirement.